 Representative for the SEJ Academic Membership

-David Poulson is the senior associate director of Michigan State University’s Knight Center for Environmental journalism where he teaches environmental, investigative and computer-assisted reporting to graduate and undergraduate students.
-He also organizes and implements workshops in the U.S. and abroad to help professional journalists better report on the environment and to help environmental scientists better communicate to the public.
+David Poulson is the senior associate director of Michigan State University's Knight Center for Environmental journalism where he teaches environmental, investigative, public affairs and computer-assisted reporting.
+He also organizes and implements workshops in the U.S. and abroad to help professional journalists better report on the environment and to help researchers better communicate their work to the public.
 He is the founder and editor of Great Lakes Echo, a non-profit award-winning environmental news service serving the Great Lakes region.
-Before arriving at MSU in 2003, he had a 22-year professional career as an environmental and public affairs reporter and editor.
+Before arriving at MSU in 2003, he had a 22-year professional journalism career, including 11 years as the environmental reporter in the Lansing bureau of Booth Newspapers.
+In 2015 the International Association of Great Lakes Research recognized Poulson for "sustained efforts to inform and educate the public and policymakers on Great Lakes issues."
 Board member since 2013.
-Current term: 2013 - 2016.
-Contact David, (517) 432-5417.
+Current term: 2016 - 2019.
+Contact David, (517) 432-5417 .

 Representative for the SEJ Associate Membership

-Meaghan Parker has served as the Writer/Editor for the Environmental Change and Security Program at the Woodrow Wilson International Center for Scholars since November 2003.
-She is the editor of the ECSP Report and the founding editor of the daily blog New Security Beat, both of which focus on the connections among environmental, health, and population dynamics and their links to conflict, human security, and foreign policy.
-Her work at the Wilson Center has won five Global Media Awards for Population Reporting.
-Prior to joining the Center, she was Manager of Research and Internal Communications at PPL Global, a subsidiary of Fortune 500 energy company PPL Corporation, where she researched international investments and renewable energy policy.
+Meaghan Parker is the Senior Writer/Editor for the Environmental Change and Security Program at the Woodrow Wilson Center, where she is the editor of the award-winning ECSP Report and supervising editor of the New Security Beat.
+Meghan is the supervising producer of four award-winning mini-documentaries, including the Healthy People, Healthy Environment series and Broken Landscape: Confronting India’s Water-Energy Choke Point, which won an Honorable Mention from the 2015 SEJ Awards for Environmental Reporting.
+Prior to joining the Center, Meaghan was Manager of Research and Internal Communications at the energy company PPL Global, where she analyzed international investments and renewable energy policy.
+Meaghan is a member of the DC Science Writers’ Association and the International Studies Association.
 Board member since 2012.
-Current term: 2012 - 2015.
-Contact Meaghan, (202) 691-4182.
+Current term: 2015 - 2018.
+Contact Meaghan, 202-691-4182.

 Jim Detjen served as Director of the Knight Center for Environmental Journalism and Knight Chair at Michigan State University from January 1995 through May 2012.
 Previously Detjen spent 21 years as a professional newspaper reporter and editor at The Philadelphia Inquirer, The (Louisville) Courier-Journal and other publications.
 His reporting has won more than 50 state, national and international awards including Polk, National Headliner, Stokes and Meeman awards.
 He is a three-time finalist for a Pulitzer Prize.
 Detjen is a contributor to or author of four books on environmental and science journalism topics.
 He has lectured widely and has taught journalism workshops in the British Isles, Australia, Russia, Ukraine, China, Japan, Portugal, France, Italy, Germany, Hungary, the Philippines, Sri Lanka, Egypt, Mexico and throughout the U.S. Detjen helped found the International Federation of Environmental Journalists in 1993 and served as IFEJ president from 1994 to 2000.
 He earned a bachelor's degree from Rensselaer Polytechnic Institute in Troy, NY. and a master's degree in journalism from Columbia University.
 Detjen was awarded a Fulbright scholarship to teach at Nanakai University in Tianjin, China, during the spring semester of 2002.
 Ex officio board member and founding president, 1990.
 Contact Jim, 517-353-9479.

-Beth Parke became SEJ's first executive director in 1993.
-She provides entrepreneurial leadership to clarify, protect and advance SEJ's mission.
-Parke's responsibilities include implementation of board policies, budget and finance, development, strategic planning, university relations with regard to annual conferences, and collaboration with partners in the journalism community.
+Beth Parke became SEJ's first executive director in 1993, stepping down at the end of 2016.
+She provided entrepreneurial leadership to clarify, protect and advance SEJ's mission.
+Parke's responsibilities included implementation of board policies, budget and finance, development, strategic planning, university relations with regard to annual conferences, and collaboration with partners in the journalism community.
 From 1984-1992 Parke was senior producer and host for Consider the Alternatives, an award-winning radio series on public policy issues.
 Prior to that she was employed as a producer for National Public Radio affiliates WGBH-FM, Boston and WHYY-FM, Philadelphia.
 Parke earned a B.A. in Communications from Boston College, and an M.A. from the Annenberg School for Communication at the University of Pennsylvania.
+Parke will remain on staff through March 2017 in a consulting role.
 Contact Beth, 215-884-8174.